gilmansharov/File-Encryptor-Decryptor/index.md

 # Usage

-   1. Open the files you want to encrypt by choosing/drag&drop them to the "Open Files" button
+   1. Open the files you want to encrypt/decrypt by choosing/drag&drop them to the "Open Files" button
    2. Enter a key.
    3. Save the files using the "Save Files" button.
    4. Voila!